jmanzolli/E-VRPTW/README.md

 1. delete E-VRPTW.dat,  E-VRPTW.ops

-2. add `E-VRPTW Instances - CPlEX data` which includes all E-VRPTW Instances with ".dat" format  (For simplicity, we just **set two copies** for each charging station, and CPLEX is employed to solve the MIP formulation)
+2. add folder `E-VRPTW Instances - CPlEX data` which includes all E-VRPTW Instances with ".dat" format  (For simplicity, we just **set two copies** for each charging station, and CPLEX is employed to solve the MIP formulation)

 3. update E-VRPTW.mod: